 Do pay attention to opening hours.
 In Spain, it is very rare to have dinner before 9 pm, and many restaurants don’t open until 8 pm.
 For people coming from other countries, this can feel quite late, especially if you need to get up early the next morning.

 Your journey along the Camino de Santiago is filled with diverse flavors and culinary experiences, each contributing to the richness of the adventure.
-These are the foods that have nourished pilgrims for centuries.
-Whether you’re enjoying a simple yet hearty breakfast or indulging in a regional specialty for dinner, food plays a vital role in what makes the Camino de Santiago unforgettable.
-It nourishes not only the body, but also the mind and soul.
-Buen Camino and buen provecho!
+Remember, these are the foods that have nourished pilgrims for centuries!

 Are vegetarian or vegan options easy to find on the Camino?

-Vegetarian options are increasingly common on the Camino, especially in larger towns where restaurants and cafés offer meat-free dishes, salads, vegetable stews or pasta.
+Vegetarian options are increasingly common on the Camino, especially in larger towns where restaurants and cafés offer meat-free dishes, salads, vegetable stews, tortilla española, or pasta.
 Vegan options, while available, can be more limited in small villages.
 Still, many albergues and local eateries are used to accommodating pilgrims and can adapt simple plates such as grilled vegetables, rice, legumes or mixed salads.
 If you follow a strict vegan diet, it’s helpful to plan ahead for the smaller stages and carry some basics like nuts, fruit, or plant-based snacks.

 Can I find gluten-free or allergy-friendly options on the route?